Menu

 Gravitational Potential Energy than lower ones).
 This decrease in Potential Energy becomes an increase in Kinetic Energy, which has a measure of velocity.
 So as the Kinetic Energy increases so too does her velocity.

-This velocity continues to increase as she falls.
 However, after a certain distance the rope she is attached to becomes taut.
 Now, there is a tension force acting upwards from the rope to negate the gravitational force acting down.
 They are not equal (which is why she continues to accelerate), but the tension force grows the farther she falls.
 Consequently, some of the Gravitational Potential Energy that is being lost to Kinetic Energy goes to Elastic Potential Energy (in the rope) as well.
 The tension force from the rope increases until it equals and exceeds the force of gravity, thus reducing the woman’s speed until she slows down to nothing and starts to move in the opposite direction.

 At this point, the Elastic Potential Energy starts decreasing as the ropes becomes slacker (she is moving upwards, after all).
 Since the rope is slacker, the tension force also starts to dwindle.
 The woman continues to move upwards, but her speed decreases due to the gravity that is acting downwards.
 This gravitational force is constant and easily overcomes the tensional force in the rope until the woman again reaches a standstill and starts falling.
 At this point there is no Elastic Potential Energy – it having been all transferred back to Gravitational Potential Energy.